Astrakhan Tatars: Population

 The Astrakhan Tatars (around 60,000) are a group of Tatars, descendants of the Astrakhan Khanate's nomadic population, who live mostly in Astrakhan Oblast.
 For the Russian Census in 2010, most Astrakhan Tatars declared themselves simply as Tatars and few declared themselves as Astrakhan Tatars.
 A large number of Volga Tatars live in Astrakhan Oblast and differences between them have been disappearing.

 According to the Encyclopædia Britannica Eleventh Edition, writing in 1911, "The Astrakhan Tatars (about 10,000) are, with the Mongol Kalmucks, all that now remains of the once so powerful Astrakhan empire.
 They also are agriculturists and gardeners..."

 While Astrakhan (Ästerxan) Tatar is a mixed dialect, around 43,000 have assimilated to the Middle (i.e., Kazan) dialect.
-Their ancestors are Kipchaks, Khazars and some Volga Bulgars.
+Their ancestors are Kipchaks, Khazars, and some Volga Bulgars.
 (Volga Bulgars had trade colonies in modern Astrakhan and Volgograd oblasts of Russia.)

 The Astrakhan Tatars also assimilated the Agrzhan.

-The Astrakhan Tatars are further divided into the Kundrov, Yurt and Karagash Tatars.
+The Astrakhan Tatars are further divided into the Kundrov, Yurt, and Karagash.
 The latter are also at times called the Karashi Tatars.

-Culture

-20th century

-To 1917, the Astrakhan - one of the major centers of Tatar cultural and social life.
-Some Kazan Tatars settled in Astrakhan.
-In 1892, the functioning madrassas "lower classes."
-The newspaper "Azat Halyk" (1917-1919), "Irek" (1917), "Islah" (1907), "tartysh" (1917-1919), "Idel" (1907 - 1914, renewed in 1991).
-News magazines "Azat Khanum" (1917-1918), "Magarif" (1909), "Wheel" (1907), etc. Since 1907, he has worked Tatar folk theater.
-In 1919, organized by Astrakhan Tatar drama school.